Open-Attestation/open-attestation/README.md

 [![CircleCI](https://circleci.com/gh/Open-Attestation/open-attestation.svg?style=svg)](https://circleci.com/gh/Open-Attestation/open-attestation)

 # OpenAttestation

 OpenAttestation is a framework of attestation and notary for any document types on the blockchain.

-OpenAttestation helps any entity prove the existence of one document or several documents in a batch.
+Any entity can prove the existence of one document or several documents in a batch using OpenAttestation.
 It makes use of smart contracts on the Ethereum blockchain to store cryptographic proofs of individual documents.

 Alternatively, you can use OpenAttestation to make digitally verifiable documents with digital signatures, without the need to pay for Ethereum transactions.

-The [OpenAttestation](https://github.com/Open-Attestation/open-attestation) repository helps you batch the documents and obtain the merkle root of the batch, which will be committed to the blockchain.
-It also lets you verify the signature of the document which you wrapped using the OpenAttestation framework.
+With the [OpenAttestation](https://github.com/Open-Attestation/open-attestation) repository, you can batch the documents and obtain the merkle root of the batch, which will be committed to the blockchain.
+You can also verify the signature of the document which you wrapped using the OpenAttestation framework.

 ## Installation